 Attached virtual media or ISOs.

-Virtual Machine Hardware Version 8 or below.
+Virtual Machine Hardware Version 8 or earlier.

 Live switchover of concurrent RAV migrations is run serially.